-With our open source work, we pioneered a new category of AIS receivers designed around the SiLabs EZRadioPro single chip radio IC.
+With our open source work, we pioneered a new category of AIS receivers designed around the SiLabs EZRadioPro single chip ISM radio.
 This architecture is instrumental for the very low price, small form factor and low power consumption.
 The trade-offs are longer acquisition time, lower sensitivity and less range than traditional AIS receivers.

-Field tests with conventional dual-channel receivers (like SmartRadio SR162, advanSEA RX-100) showed that dAISy indeed has lower range and is slower to acquire targets.
-However dAISy clearly outperforms receivers in USB stick form-factor that we've tested so far (Quark-elec, MarineGadget).
+Field tests with conventional dual-channel receivers (like SmartRadio SR162, advanSEA RX-100) showed that dAISy 2+ indeed has lower range and is slower to acquire targets.
+However dAISy 2+ clearly outperforms other low-cost receivers that we've tested (Quark-elec, MarineGadget).